Medial tibial stress syndrome

-Medial tibial stress syndrome (MTSS), also known as shin splints, describes a spectrum of stress injury that occurs at the medial tibia.
-This term is often used to indicate any type of tibial stress injury or the earlier manifestations of a tibial stress lesion before a fracture component can be identified 1.
-It is considered a low risk stress fracture.
+Medial tibial stress syndrome (MTSS), also known as shin splints, describes a spectrum of exercise-induced stress injury that occurs at the medial tibial mid-to-distal shaft.
+This term is often incorrectly used to indicate any type of tibial stress injury but more correctly refers to the earlier manifestations of a tibial stress lesion before a fracture component can be identified 1.

-A "one-leg hop test" is a functional test, that can be used to distinguish between MTSS and a stress fracture: a patient with MTSS can hop at least 10 times on the affected leg where a patient with a stress fracture cannot hop without severe pain 2.
+A "one-leg hop test" is a functional test, that can be used to distinguish between medial tibial stress syndrome and a stress fracture: a patient with medial tibial stress syndrome can hop at least 10 times on the affected leg where a patient with a stress fracture cannot hop without severe pain 2.

 CT is not particularly sensitive (~40%) 3.
 It may reveal mild osteopenia as an early sign of fatigue damage of cortical bone in tibial diaphysis 3,4.

 MRI is the most sensitive radiological examination (~88%) 3.
-It may demonstrate a spectrum of findings ranging from normal to periosteal fluid to marrow edema to actual stress fracture 5.
+It may demonstrate a spectrum of findings ranging from normal to periosteal fluid and marrow edema in MTSS to a complete stress fracture 5.
 The medial cortex (+/- posterior cortex) is most commonly affected 3.
+The axial fluid sensitive, fat-saturated sequences are often the most helpful.

-Bone scintigraphy is relatively sensitive (~75%) 3 and may demonstrate high uptake in the affected region, characteristically along the posterior tibial aspect on lateral views.
+Bone scintigraphy is relatively sensitive (~75%) 3 and may demonstrate high uptake in the affected region, characteristically along the posteromedial tibial aspect on lateral views.
+On the 3-phase isotope bone scan there will be typically normal appearances on the arterial and blood pool phases but longitudinal uptake on the delayed images. (cf. stress fracture which will show early phase uptake).

 - 1. Bergman AG, Fredericson M, Ho C et-al. Asymptomatic tibial stress reactions: MRI detection and clinical follow-up in distance runners.
 AJR Am J Roentgenol.
 2004;183 (3): 635-8.
 AJR Am J Roentgenol (full text) - Pubmed citation